-- AVOID companies or websites that you have never heard of and stick with the businesses which you normally use and trust.
+- AVOID companies or websites that you have never heard of and stick with the businesses which you usually use and trust

 - DO NOT click on links in emails.
 Go directly to the websites that you are familiar with and trust.

-- DO NOT install new software to specifically avail yourself of any Black Friday offers.
-This includes apps on tablets and mobile phones.
+- DO NOT install new software specifically to avail yourself of any Black Friday offers specifically; this includes apps on tablets and mobile phones

-- Be extra careful to ensure that you are NOT signing up for a membership that requires full price goods to be purchased on a regular basis.
+- Be extra careful to ensure that you are NOT signing up for a membership that requires the purchase of full-price goods regularly

 - DO NOT pay for access to special offers.
 Businesses with genuine special offers will offer their goods and services to everyone.
 You would not pay a fee to enter a high street store, so why would you want to pay to download a shopping app or pay for an account on a website.

-One last thought, if something is useless or worthless, and you would never think about buying it under any circumstances, it will probably still be useless or worthless to you when offered at a 90% discount.
+One last thought, if something is useless or worthless, and you would never think about buying it under any circumstances, the same is likely to apply when offered at a 90% discount.
 Avoid impulse buying.